Cave Johnson Couts

 Cave "Don Cuevas" Johnson Couts (November 11, 1821 – July 10, 1874) was an American military officer, rancher, and judge.
 After a commission to San Diego County, California, in 1849 amid the California Gold Rush, he wrote meticulous records, became a prominent political figure, and developed agricultural practices, including founding Rancho Guajome.
 Couts served as a county judge and briefly as a special Indian agent in 1856.

 Early life and education

-Couts was born in Springfield, Tennessee, to a family with strong political ties.
+Couts was born on November 11, 1821, in Springfield, Tennessee, to a family with strong political ties.
 His uncle, Cave Johnson, served as a U.S. Congressman and the Postmaster General.
 Couts graduated from the United States Military Academy at West Point in 1843 and was commissioned as a second lieutenant in the U.S. Army, joining the regiment of Mounted Rifles.